Troopers Hill Field is at the top of Troopers Hill,

 New Path - 2013

-One of the most requested improvements for the Field has been for a surfaced path to be installed to link Malvern Rd to Summerhill Terrace (marked in blue on the map above).
-We are pleased to say that this has now been completed.
+One of the most requested improvements for the Field had been for a surfaced path to be installed to link Malvern Rd to Summerhill Terrace.

 When the new trees were planted in 2011 space was left between the cherry trees and the hedge to allow for a path to be constructed.
-Then (following a suggestion at the Friends of Troopers Hill meeting in October 2012) a request was made to the St George Environment Sub-Group for Section 106 money to be allocated to this path; the Sub-Group supported the idea.
+Then (following a suggestion at the Friends of Troopers Hill meeting in October 2012) a request was made to the Environment Sub-Group of the St George Neighbourhood Partnership for Section 106 money to be allocated to this path; the Sub-Group supported the idea.

 The work on the path started on 14th February 2013 tarmac was laid on Mon 25th March and the bench added on 3rd April.
 The work was managed by the Council's Landscapes Team.